create3000/x_ite/docs/_posts/what's-new.md

 ---
 X_ITE follows the [npm version syntax](https://docs.npmjs.com/about-semantic-versioning).
 Keep this in mind when choosing a version number.

+## X_ITE v14.2 Series

+*Leipzig, 26th April 2026:* This series introduces a breaking change where `X3DConstants.CONNECTION_ERROR` has been renamed to `X3DConstants.BROWSER_URL_ERROR`, so existing code should be updated accordingly to avoid runtime issues.
+In addition, touch device handling has been improved when the NONE viewer is active, resulting in more consistent and reliable interaction behavior on mobile and touch-enabled devices.

+### Notable Changes

+- [x] Breaking change: X3DConstants.CONNECTION_ERROR is now X3DConstants.BROWSER_URL_ERROR.
+- [x] Better handling of touch devices when NONE viewer is active.

 ## X_ITE v14.1 Series

 *Leipzig, 22th March 2026:* This series of X_ITE comes with the new [RenderedTexture](/x_ite/components/texturing/renderedtexture/) node and improved support for [GeneratedCubeMapTexture](/x_ite/components/cubemaptexturing/generatedcubemaptexture/).
 Both textures can now be used everywhere where a X3DSingleTextureNode is valid, for instance as material texture, as [Appearance](/x_ite/components/shape/appearance/) texture, in custom shaders and as a texture projector texture.